 Simon’s talk will be hosted by Professor Moeller, who is also a former investment banker but who has now very happily been with the business school for 19 years.
 His greatest passion is teaching, peppering his lectures with many a war story from his banking days in New York, Tokyo, Frankfurt and London.

-Curious Careers offers bite-sized career-focused insights from career experts, leading employers and Cass alumni.
+Curious Careers offers bite-sized career-focused insights from career experts, leading employers and Bayes alumni.

-Curious Careers, hosted by the Cass Careers Team, is a bite-sized interview series showcasing the career and professional development opportunities available through Cass Business School.
-The series is an excellent opportunity for students, employers, the Cass community and potential students to engage with the school through the medium of careers while celebrating the successful career stories of our international alumni.
+Curious Careers, hosted by the Bayes Careers Team, is a bite-sized interview series showcasing the career and professional development opportunities available through Bayes Business School.
+The series is an excellent opportunity for students, employers, the Bayes community and potential students to engage with the school through the medium of careers while celebrating the successful career stories of our international alumni.
 All of the above achieved in 15-minute interview segments.

 David Huff talks with Kate Munk from Goldman Sachs

 In the latest episode, Curious Careers, we are joined by Kate Munk, a Vice President at Goldman Sachs and an alumna of our Business School.